dltoth/DeviceLib/README.md

 # DeviceLib
-DeviceLib is a library of turn-key [UPnPDevices](https://github.com/dltoth/UPnPLib) based on the [UPnP Device Architecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf) for ESP8266 and ESP32.
-Use of this library requires the companion libraries [CommonUtil](https://github.com/dltoth/CommonUtil) for user interface, [UPnPLib](https://github.com/dltoth/UPnPLib) for device architecture, [SystemClock](https://github.com/dltoth/SystemClock) for NTP synchronized time, and [WiFiPortal](https://github.com/dltoth/WiFiPortal) for access point configuration.
+DeviceLib is a library of turn-key [UPnPDevices](https://github.com/dltoth/UPnPLib) for ESP8266 and ESP32, based on the [UPnP Device Architecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf).
+Use of this library requires the companion libraries [CommonUtil](https://github.com/dltoth/CommonUtil) for user interface, [UPnPLib](https://github.com/dltoth/UPnPLib) for device architecture and service discovery, [SystemClock](https://github.com/dltoth/SystemClock) for NTP synchronized time, and [WiFiPortal](https://github.com/dltoth/WiFiPortal) for access point configuration.

 DeviceLib includes the following classes: